HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 2. A means should be provided to meet the need of the Aspen Ski Club

-to have confidence that a site f or their buil din g w ill be
+to have confidence that a site for their building will be

-availabl e, coincident with the time frame for progress on the
+available, coincident with the time frame for progress on the

-Aspen Mountain roD.
+Aspen Mountain PUD.

-a building 6,000-9,000 square feet and to address the needs of the Ski
+a building 6 , 000-9 , 000 square feet and to address the needs of the Ski

 Club as a first and foremost concern.